ReactiveCocoa/ReactiveViewModel/README.md

 For example, a view model might handle:

- * Kicking off network or database fetches
+ * Kicking off network or database requests
  * Determining when information should be hidden or shown
  * Date and number formatting
  * Localization
- * Acting upon the user's input

 However, the view model is not responsible for actually presenting information or handling input — that's the sole domain of the view layer.
 When